kenwdelong/stability-utils/README.md

 ### HEAD
 - TBD

+### 3.0.1 (Oct.
+4, 2023)
+- Change the order on the AOP aspects (see below).
+- Update dependency version management to Spring Boot 3.1.4

 ### 3.0.0 (June 27, 2023)
 - Update to Spring 6, which involves the package change from `javax.servlet` -> `jakarta.servlet`
 - Use the Spring Boot parent POM for dependency version management